 Fatal Links, mixed-media collage, painting, and printmaking by Juan Logan

-Born in Nashville, Tennessee, Juan Logan now lives and works in Belmont, North Carolina.
-Logan’s artworks address subjects relevant to the American experience.
+Born in Nashville, Tennessee, Juan Logan’s artworks address subjects relevant to the American experience.
 At once abstract and representational, his paintings, drawings, sculptures, installations, and videos address the interconnections of race, place, and power.
 They make visible how hierarchical relations and social stereotypes shape individuals, institutions, and the material and mental landscapes of contemporary life.

-Juan Logan is currently the Conservation Manager at the Vollis Simpson Whirligig Project.
-This project is actively restoring thirty-one large-scale sculptures created by artist Vollis Simpson for the city of Wilson, North Carolina.
+Juan Logan resides in Belmont, North Carolina and is currently the conservation manager at the Vollis Simpson Whirligig Project, actively restoring thirty-one large-scale sculptures by Vollis Simpson for the City of Wilson, North Carolina.